pinkpixel-dev/dreamscape-ai/README.md

 --binding CLOUDINARY_API_SECRET=your_api_secret
 ```

+### Using the App
+- **Image Generator**: Visit the home page to create images from text descriptions
+- **Chat Interface**: Navigate to `/public/chat.html` to use the chat interface
+  - Send text messages with the send button
+  - Upload images for visual analysis with vision-enabled models
+  - Use voice input by clicking the microphone button
+- **Voice Assistant**: Access the voice interface at `/public/voice.html`
+  - Speak naturally with the AI assistant
+  - Try different voice models for varied responses

 ## 📦 Deployment

-Refer to [dev/DEPLOYMENT.md](dev/DEPLOYMENT.md) for detailed deployment instructions using Cloudflare Pages.
+Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions using Cloudflare Pages.

 ## 🔑 Required API Keys